Obafemi Martins: Inside ex-Super Eagles star's ₦800 million nightclub in Lagos

 Obafemi Martins is now making powerful moves in Nigeria’s nightlife scene following his retirement from football.

-With a stellar international football career and a business portfolio that spans real estate, fashion, and entertainment, Martins is proving that his success is no fluke.
+Martins is proving that his success is no fluke with a stellar international football career and a business portfolio that spans real estate, fashion, and entertainment.

 The former Super Eagles striker has turned his attention to luxury and lifestyle, launching a new high-end Italian-themed nightclub, Cosa Nostra Patron, in Victoria Island, Lagos, reportedly worth over ₦800 million.